mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 runs a computing cluster.

-Hadoop takes care of running your MapReduce code across a cluster of machines.
+Hadoop takes care of running your MapReduce code
+(by `map() first, then reduce()` logic) across a cluster of machines.
 Its responsibilities include chunking up the input data, sending it to each machine, running your code on each chunk, checking that the code ran, passing any results either on to further processing stages or to the